 You can also simply search Pinterest for your season type and find some color displays!

-Using an Understanding of Color Properties to Find Recommended Colors for Yourself
+Using an Understanding of Color Properties to Find Your Personal Colors

 Remember, the colors that are recommended for each season are based on the color properties of the season.